Tutorial: Export data from Azure Blob storage with Azure Import/Export

 Step 2: Ship the drives

-If you do not know the number of drives you need, go to the Check the number of drives.
+If you do not know the number of drives you need, see Determine how many drives you need.
 If you know the number of drives, proceed to ship the drives.

 FedEx, UPS, or DHL can be used to ship the package to Azure datacenter.
 If you want to use a carrier other than FedEx/DHL, contact Azure Data Box Operations team at